kvaintr/lw-villains/README.md

 ### Multiaccounting

 It's difficult to find multiaccounting with logs only.
-Some accounts raise questions with similar activites, but usually there is not enough information to identify their relation.
-It's hard to believe that such big prizes attracted only 1 multiaccount user.
-In the section 10 I provide an example of several accounts that might belong (or might not) to one person and explain why I find these accounts suspicous
+Some accounts raise questions with similar activites, but it's not easy to identify their relation from first view.
+It's hard to believe that such big prizes attracted only a couple multiaccount users: getting $1000 for 2 weeks of low time labor every day is very attrective for cheaters.

+In the section 10 I provide an example of several accounts that might belong (or might not) to one person and explain why I find these accounts suspicous.

 ## 1. kava1uh8h4m0cqq6tnyj255mkj0s8s9vfe2kq6a2s8u
 multiple assets received from 2 accounts from the start